Slevinski/slevinski.github.io/series/formal-signwriting/entries/the-shape-of-a-sign/technical-notes.md

 Those distinctions matter because later operations often need to isolate one kind of symbol from another.

-## II.
-Kinds, categories, groups, and named ranges
+## Kinds, categories, groups, and named ranges

 Implementations often expose the symbol inventory through explicit arrays and named ranges: